 Installing the Production Version of MMC

-The Mule Management Console is a Web app designed to run in an application server, such as Apache Tomcat, and usually packaged in a .war file.
+The Mule Management Console is a Web app designed to run in an application server, such as Tcat Server or http://www.mulesoft.com/understanding-apache-tomcat[Apache Tomcat], and usually packaged in a .war file.

 This document describes where to download the required files and how to install or deploy these files for different application servers.
-You can contact the MuleSoft Support team with any questions about downloading and deploying Mule Management Console.
+Please https://www.mulesoft.com/support-and-services/mule-esb-support-license-subscription[contact the MuleSoft Support team] with any questions about downloading and deploying Mule Management Console.

-Please note that if you have downloaded MuleSoft’s bundled runtime download – Mule with Mule Management Console (MMC) – it is appropriate for use only as an evaluation tool and is not considered production-ready.
-For installation instructions for the trial version, see Installing the Trial Version of MMC.
+Please note that if you have downloaded MuleSoft’s bundled runtime download – ESB with Mule Management Console (MMC) – it is appropriate for use only as an evaluation tool and is not considered production-ready.
+For installation instructions for the trial version, please see Installing the Trial Version of MMC.

 This document assumes that you are have the current version of Mule Enterprise already installed.
-Download it from the customer portal if you need to upgrade to this version.
-If you are using an older version of Mule Enterprise, you can switch to an older version of this documentation.
+Download it from the http://www.mulesoft.com/support-login[customer portal] if you need to upgrade to this version.
+If you are using an older version of Mule Enterprise, please switch to that version of this documentation.

 This document assumes that your enterprise license is current.
-See Installing an Enterprise License for information on obtaining and installing an enterprise license.
+Please see Installing an Enterprise License for information on obtaining and installing an enterprise license.

-This document also assumes that you have a Web application server such as Tomcat or JBoss installed.
-Refer to the Hardware and Software Requirements for the latest information about hardware requirements and supported application servers, Java Runtime Environments, and browsers.
+This document also assumes that you have a Web application server such as Tcat, Tomcat, or JBoss installed.
+Please refer to the Hardware and Software Requirements for the latest information about hardware requirements and supported application servers, Java Runtime Environments, and browsers.

 To install the management console:

-Download the Mule Management Console application (.war file) from the MuleSoft customer portal.
+Download the Mule Management Console application (.war file) from the MuleSoft http://www.mulesoft.com/support-login[customer portal].
 (Note that the management console agent, formerly a separate download and installation, is now embedded in the Mule Enterprise distribution.)

 Rename your .war file to

-The name of the WAR file varies depending on the version that you download, following the format
+The name of the WAR file will vary depending on the version that you download, following the format

 <console_name>-<version>.war.
 Once you have downloaded this file from the customer portal, change the name to

 mmc.war.All instructions below assume that your WAR file has been renamed mmc.war.
-If your file is named differently, note that the URL that you use to access the console changes accordingly.
+If your file is named differently, note that the URL that you use to access the console will change accordingly.
 For example, if your war file is named

 Adjust the configuration on your web application server so that it gives precedence to MMC’s classloader, instead of your Web application server’s own native classloader.